tenzir/tenzir/web/docs/formats/gelf.md

 [Graylog](../integrations/graylog.md) uses for importing and exporting of structured data.

-Tenzir parses GELF as a stream of NDJSON records separated by a `\0` byte.
-GELF messages can also occur one at a time, e.g., in a UDP packet or Kafka message.
+Tenzir parses GELF as a stream of JSON records separated by a `\0` byte.
+GELF messages can also occur one at a time (e.g., in a HTTP body, UDP packet, or Kafka message) in which case there is no separator.
-In this case there is no separator.
-The [chunked mode](#chunked-mode) allows for splitting large messages into smaller fragments.

 [gelf-spec]: https://go2docs.graylog.org/5-0/getting_in_log_data/gelf.html